 Neurofeedback is a field full of misconceptions; it seems everywhere you turn there are contradicting articles about what’s really true about neurofeedback.
 In order to help you break through the static, we put together a list of a few misconceptions and reasons why they’re not quite right.

-Those imbalances have been linked to different symptoms and help identify what’s actually happening inside your brain.
-For example, too much of a slow frequency wave in your brain might be the reason why you feel tired even after a good night’s rest.
-Neurofeedback could even be considered a more accurate way of diagnosis than a symptom checklist due to the ambiguous nature of qualifiers on those lists – sometimes anxiety and ADHD are confused because of similar checklist symptoms, but they actually manifest differently when we look at the brain.
+Those imbalances have been linked to different symptoms and help identify what’s happening inside the brain.
+For example, too much of a slow frequency wave in your brain might be part of the reason why you feel tired even after a good night’s rest.
+Neurofeedback can be helpful when establishing a diagnosis as well.
+While symptom checklists are standard diagnostic tools, they can leave room for ambiguity.
+Sometimes anxiety and ADHD are confused because of similar checklist symptoms, but they actually manifest differently when we look at the brain.

-There is no input stimulation involved in Neurofeedback.
-The sensors placed on the head during a session record the brain’s electrical activity and the information is fed back to the client through the playing and pausing of the movie.
+There is no input stimulation involved in neurofeedback.
+The sensors placed on the head during a session record the brain’s electrical activity.
+The information is then fed back to the client through the playing and pausing of the movie.